EdApp by SafetyCulture

 This training covers the hazards of machine guarding and how to protect workers from injuries caused by machinery.
 This is because moving machine parts can result in serious occupational injuries like crushed fingers or hands, amputations, burns, or blindness.
 This is why this OSHA required annual training is important.

 To protect workers from these avoidable injuries, safeguards are crucial.
 Any component, feature, or operation of the machine that could lead to harm must be protected.
 Hazards must be eliminated or controlled when machine operation or unintentional contact results in injury to the operator or people nearby.
-The different risks associated with mechanical motion are discussed in general on this page, along with methods for worker protection.

-To equip your teams with the necessary knowledge, you can deliver free machine guarding training courses as part of your OSHA online training courses from SC Training (formerly EdApp)’s free course library to supplement your OSHA training manual.
+You can choose from SC Training (formerly EdApp)’s free course library to supplement your OSHA training manual.
 They’re editable and customizable so you can add information specific to your organization.

 Falls are a leading cause of workplace injuries and deaths.
 This is why fall protection is part of OSHA training requirements.
 This training teaches workers how to use fall protection equipment correctly and how to identify and avoid fall hazards.